 I just wrote a two Yegge long blogpost on the performance of the Persistent Vector, along with some ways to speed the Clojure implementation a bit up.
 It's available on Persistent Vector Performance and I believe a good read if you're interested in these kinds of details.
-For people not that interested in the details, I'll recommend waiting until I have written a summary.
+For people not that interested in the details, it's probably best to have a look at the summary instead.